-Beth is a Person behind the Project behind the Project: she was the winner of the Soup pot at our SAYONARA Soup event earlier in the year, and Kairos Free Store has been going from strength to strength, most recently featuring in ‘Neat Places: Ten of the best eateries to emerge this year’ – well done!
+Beth was the winner of the Soup pot at our SAYONARA Soup event in 2019.
+She used the cash to support Kairos Free Store which has been going from strength to strength, most recently featuring in ‘Neat Places: Ten of the best eateries to emerge this year’ – well done!

 Can you tell me who you are, what you do and give us an interesting fact about you?

 My name is Beth Hutt and I work for Allpress Espresso as Cafe Manager in CHCH and Barista Trainer for the South Island.
-I founded the Kairos Free Store a few months ago.
+I founded the Kairos Free Store in 2018.
 I’m originally from the UK, I moved over here 12 years ago with my whānau.

 Can you explain why you got involved with this project?

-I first heard of the Free Store in Wellington about 18 months ago and as soon as I heard about it iIjust knew we needed one here in CHCH.
+I first heard of the Free Store in Wellington a while ago and as soon as I heard about it I just knew we needed one here in CHCH.
 As a Cafe Manager, I know how much wasted food there can be in cafes & eateries, so it was really a no-brainer.
 A chance to use my passion in the industry, with the aim of combating food waste but also a chance to serve the community I live in.
 It’s a travesty that food is wasted when there are hungry people in our community.

 What surprised you most about your project?